With COVID-19 shutdowns devastating the sports betting industry this spring, one thing remained constant as everything else was thrown asunder:

 Promotional credits abound for both

-Both companies are willing to give up a significant share of revenue to offer promotional bonuses and credits to bettors, figuring it’s a strategy that pays off for them in the long run.
+Both companies are willing to give up a significant share of revenue to offer promotional bonuses and credits to bettors in PA, figuring it’s a strategy that pays off for them in the long run.

 Back in January, FanDuel gave up $4.2 million in credits and DraftKings $2.8 million.
 No other operator devoted more than a half-million dollars to such promotions, which added up to $8.7 million statewide that month.